okta/okta-oidc-js/packages/okta-react-native/README.md

 ### `createConfig`

 This method will create a configured client on the native modules.
 Resolves `true` if successfully configures a client.
+Note: `requireHardwareBackedKeyStore` is a configurable setting only on android devices.
+If you're a developer testing on android emulators, set this field to `false`.

 ```javascript
 await createConfig({